 In determining whether or not a mark falls within the proscription of Section 2(b) we must consider "the commercial reaction that it imports to viewers."
 Knorr-Nahrmittel Aktiengesellschaft v.
-Havland International, Inc., 206 USPQ 827, 832 (TTAB 1980) ("[T]he proof is the actual mark itself as used on the specimens submitted with the application and the commercial reaction that it imports to viewers.")
-The example provided by the Examining Attorney where the flag is
+Havland International, Inc., 206 USPQ 827, 832

 4 We note that although the description of the mark does not specifically state that the mark comprises "stylized flags," see TMEP § 1204.01(d), it is the drawing that depicts the mark to be registered.
 Trademark Rule 2.52, 37 C.F.R. § 2.52.
 Similarly, while the description refers to the flags as being "in front of the figures," they are not being held by the figures and in one case the flag is under the figure's collar, all of which gives the impression that they are part of the design of each individual.